Amazon launches Personalize, a fully managed AI-powered recommendation service

 Personalize, which was announced last year at Amazon’s re:Invent conference, is a fully managed service that trains, tunes, and deploys custom machine learning models in the cloud by provisioning the necessary infrastructure and managing things like data processing, feature extraction, algorithm training and optimization, and hosting.
 Customers provide an activity stream from their apps and websites – e.g., clicks, page views, signups, purchases – in addition to an inventory of the items they want to recommend (such as articles, products, videos, or music) and optionally demographic information (like age or geographic location), and they receive results via an API and only pay for what they use.

-Domino’s, Yamaha, Subway, customer data management and analytics company Segment, Bollywood on-demand video host Spuul, and wedding company Zola are already using Personalize to highlight musical instruments in store catalogs, deliver ingredient and flavor recommendations, and devise individualized style combinations.
+Domino’s, Yamaha, Subway, Bollywood on-demand video host Spuul, and wedding company Zola are already using Personalize to highlight musical instruments in store catalogs, deliver ingredient and flavor recommendations, and devise individualized style combinations.

 “At Subway, guest experience matters.
 Using Amazon Personalize, we can quickly deliver personalized recommendations for our endless varieties of ingredients and flavors to fit the unique lifestyles of our busy guests,” said interim chief information officer at Subway.
 “Amazon Personalize lets our team … curate recommendations without requiring machine learning expertise.
 We are looking forward to continuing to work with Amazon Personalize to provide the best experience to our guests who want to eat fresh.
 We have already successfully tested using Amazon Personalize to provide recommendations to guests making orders from our app, and are excited to expand into personalized app notifications in the near future.”